awsdocs/aws-iot-docs/developerguide/dd-detect-ml.md

 + [Listening TCP ports \(`aws:listening-tcp-ports`\)](detect-device-side-metrics.md#detect-listening-tcp-ports)
 + [Listening UDP ports \(`aws:listening-udp-ports`\)](detect-device-side-metrics.md#detect-listening-udp-ports)

+## Marking false positives and other verification states in alarms<a name="dd-detect-ml-mark-false-positives"></a>

+ If you verify that an ML Detect alarm is a false positive through your investigation, you can set the verification state of the alarm to False positive\.
+This can help you and your team identify alarms you don't have to respond to\.
+You can also mark alarms as True positive, Benign positive, or Unknown\.

+You can mark alarms through the [AWS IoT Device Defender console](https://docs.aws.amazon.com/iot/latest/developerguide/detect-HowToHowTo.html) or by using the [PutVerificationStateOnViolation](https://docs.aws.amazon.com/) API action\.

 ## Supported metrics<a name="dd-detect-ml-metrics"></a>

 You can use the following cloud\-side metrics with ML Detect: